Texas Tech University Archives

 Chronology of TTU Departments, Colleges, Institutes and Degrees Awarded

 The following is a list of Texas Tech departments and when they were officially established.
 Also listed is when the department first began offering Master's and Ph.D. degrees.
 Please note that Ph.D. degrees were first offered beginning in the 1950-1951 academic year.
 Much of the time lines below were taken from academic reports and old school bulletins.
-This page is under construction at this time and not complete.
+This page is under construction at this time and is not complete.

 Agricultural Sciences, College of